betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 The quad must be disarmed.
 There are two ways to initiate the calibration process:

 - clicking the `Calibrate Magnetometer` button in Configurator, keeping connected with a long USB cable.
-- using stick commands on the radio (be absolutely sure that the quad is disarmed!):
+- using stick commands on a mode 2 radio (be absolutely sure that the quad is disarmed!):
-  - right stick straight dowm (pitch low with roll centred)
+  - right stick straight down (pitch low with roll centered)
   - left stick in the top right corner (throttle high and yaw fully right)
 - you then have 15s in which to 'tap the frame' hard, which starts the calibration process itself